BeardedCloudWalker/oci-arch-hub-spoke-drg/README.md

 With new features added to the Dynamic Routing Gateway (DRG), the DRG is now capable of having multiple VCNs attached, becoming the central component and adding flexibility to how you design your cloud network

+For details of the architecture, see [_Set up a hub-and-spoke network topology using dynamic routing gateway_](https://docs.oracle.com/en/solutions/hub-spoke-network-drg/index.html)

 ## Prerequisites

 - Permission to `manage` the following types of resources in your Oracle Cloud Infrastructure tenancy: `vcns`, `internet-gateways`, `route-tables`, `security-lists`, `local-peering-gateways`, `subnets`, and `instances`.